 The bathrooms are decked out in earthtone tadelakt with shiny copper sinks, and stocked with sweet-smelling herbal bath products.
 Some rooms boast fireplaces, canopy beds and private terraces, and there’s also a comfy rooftop terrace for lounging, with superb views of the snow-capped Atlas Mountains and the neighbouring palm grove.

-The Jnane Main House follows the traditional Medina style, with bedrooms arranged around two central courtyards, but with glass doors leading to terraces on the outside of the house they feel lighter and airier than usual.
-The ground floor rooms have kingsize beds and spacious (though shared) verandas; the remaining rooms are located upstairs with access to the roof terrace.
+The Jnane Main House follows the traditional Medina style, with bedrooms arranged around two central courtyards.
+With glass doors leading to terraces on the outside of the house, they feel lighter and airier than usual.
+The ground-floor rooms have kingsize beds and spacious (though shared) verandas; the remaining rooms are located upstairs with access to the roof terrace.

-You’ll find the 4 other houses in Jnane Tamsna's garden.
+You’ll find the four other houses in Jnane Tamsna's garden.
 Dar Moussafir ('House of the Traveller') is beautifully styled by Meryanne to represent the craftsmanship of Islamic style from North India to West Africa.
-Jnane Villa has its own dining and breakfast rooms, plus a living area with library.
-Meryanne and Gary's house, Dar Ylane, which also has rooms for guests, is just as beautifully decorated.
-Finally the Pavillion, perhaps the most exclusive option, has just 2 suites (each with fireplace, sitting room and outdoor dining area) and its pool is delightfully placed among lavender and olive trees.
+Jnane Villa has its own dining and breakfast rooms, plus a living area with a library, fireplace and veranda.
+Dar Ylane is Meryanne and Gary's house, but it also has rooms for guests.
+Finally, the Pavillion, perhaps the most exclusive option, has just two suites (each with fireplace, sitting room and outdoor dining area), and its pool is delightfully placed among lavender and olive trees.

 Please note that Jnane Tasmna cannot guarantee a particular room or villa, only a room category.